-Prior to class on January 15, please send me an email (LDESIPIO@UCI.EDU) with your ranked top four choices for assignment to a policy study group for the course.
+Prior to class on April 6 (class in Week 2), please send me an email (LDESIPIO@UCI.EDU) with your ranked top four choices for assignment to a policy study group for the course.
 I can't guarantee that you will be assigned to one of the groups that you request, but I will do my best.

-This assignment will guide the work you do for your annotated bibliography, the short research paper, and your group presentation, so you should do some preliminary research to ensure that you have sources in mind for your policy research area and that you are interested in the range of proposals in this area.
+This assignment will guide the work you do for your annotated bibliography, the research paper, and your group presentation, so you should do some preliminary research to ensure that you have sources in mind for your policy research area and that you are interested in the range of proposals in this area.